msnoddy/devops-pr-cli/README.md

 Simple CLI tool that dumps Azure Dev Ops pull request for a team of developers into a table, grouped by dev name and ordered by age.

+*Note: this has only been tested with Node v14*

 ## Quickstart

 - Copy the config file [bin/config.yml](bin/config.yml) and fill it out with your settings